timboudreau/shutesburybroadband/broadbandFaq.md

  * **ISP** - Internet Service Provider - a company which is responsible for managing a network, billing for its use, fixing things that go wrong and providing customer support to subscribers on that network

- * **Backhaul** - The connection that connects a local network to the wider world of the internet
+ * **Backhaul Network** - The connection that connects a local network to the wider world of the internet - the same way a WIFI box connects computers to the network it is physically plugged in to

+ * [**Active Ethernet**](http://en.wikipedia.org/wiki/Fiber_to_the_x#Optical_distribution_networks) - another option for type of network, which utilizes separate connections to the backhaul for each household

+ * [**GPON**](http://en.wikipedia.org/wiki/Passive_optical_network) - one of our options for type of network, which uses passive splitters to connect a smaller number of fibers to the backhaul network

 ### Dependencies